vlexum/CS-480/README.md

-﻿

-# CS 480 SIMULATOR PROJECT
+# Simulator Project from CS480

 ## INTRODUCTION